 Brazilian Jiu-Jitsu Fighting Style

-Brazilian Jiu-Jitsu, commonly referred to as BJJ, was also developed by recreating an existing martial art.
+Brazilian Jiu-Jitsu, commonly called BJJ, was also developed by recreating an existing martial art.
 In this case, it was Japanese Judo.

 The development happened in 1882, but the sport didn’t become prominent until the 90s when Royce Gracie brought to light the effectiveness of the art during the Ultimate Fighting Championship.